RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - If there's a conflict between two games with the same title on the same platform, the publisher, developer, or year of release can be added in parentheses to distinguish them.
 Example: [Renegade (Ocean Software)](https://retroachievements.org/game/26867) and [Renegade (Kuma Computers)](https://retroachievements.org/game/26732).
 - When a regional variation is approved to have a separate page, the region may be added to distinguish it.
 Example: [Ecco the Dolphin](https://retroachievements.org/game/8) and [Ecco the Dolphin (Japan)](https://retroachievements.org/game/4374).
 - For MSX games that have a different MSX2 version, the latter can have (MSX2) added to the title.
 Example: [Dragon Quest](https://retroachievements.org/game/16399) and [Dragon Quest (MSX2)](https://retroachievements.org/game/16400).
-- Games for the Famicom Disk System are currently included under NES/Famicom, but it's a convention to add (FDS) to the title.
-Example: [All Night Nippon Super Mario Bros.
-(FDS)](https://retroachievements.org/game/12852).
 - Romanization of Japanese titles can be inconsistent.
 When in doubt, use the most common romanization used by Wikipedia and other sources.
 Examples: [Yu Yu Hakusho](https://retroachievements.org/hub/7785) instead of "Yuu Yuu Hakusho", [Cho Aniki](https://retroachievements.org/hub/18695) instead of "Chou Aniki", and [Bobobo-bo Bo-bobo](https://retroachievements.org/hub/20736) instead of "Boboboubo Boubobo".
 	- Games in the same series should use the same romanization of the main title.